-Have you recently lost a case as a debtor, but have no way to pay it without ruining yourself financially?
-Many creditors are simply looking to gain money, and they often don’t expect you to have any way to defend yourself in court, but don’t fret, there are ways to help get you out of this sticky situation.
+Have you recently lost a debt collection lawsuit case to a debt collector, but have no way to pay it without ruining yourself financially?
+Many debt collectors are simply looking to gain money, and they often don’t expect you to have any way to defend yourself in court, but don’t fret, there are ways to help get you out of this sticky situation.

 What is a Default Judgment?

 A default judgment is a type of ruling granted by a court.
-It happens when a party doesn’t show up to the court hearing, or otherwise doesn’t follow a court-ordered action and ends with the court ruling in favor of the opposing party.
-If one doesn’t show up to the hearing, a judge may proclaim default judgment and rule in favor of the party that followed the court-ordered action.
+It happens when a party (most often the defendant) doesn’t show up to the court hearing, or otherwise doesn’t follow a court-ordered action and ends with the court ruling in favor of the opposing party.
+If one doesn’t show up to the hearing at the district court or small claims court, a judge may proclaim default judgment and rule in favor of the party that followed the court-ordered action.
 The defendant is then obligated to adhere to this judgment and may have to face other consequences of failing to appear in court.

 Are There Ways to Prevent a Default Judgment in Texas?